cicerakes/DarkNight-GamePress/README.md

 **This is a WIP.** Expect unfinished sections.

 Currently only tested on [Fire Emblem](https://fireemblem.gamepress.gg/), [Fate/Grand Order](https://grandorder.gamepress.gg/), [Dragalia Lost](https://dragalialost.gamepress.gg/), and [Epic Seven](https://epicseven.gamepress.gg/) sections.
+Feel free to [create issues](https://github.com/cicerakes/DarkNight-GamePress/issues) with links to the pages on untested sections that require fixing.

 ## Contributing
 Mainly looking for help with other sections of the site.

 ### Colour Scheme
 Start with text as `#cecece` and main background as `#1e1e1e`.